Tag: Exploring Long Beach Island NJ

 I made a special trip to Beach Haven, NJ recently to visit the NJ Maritime Museum which had gotten some interesting write ups online.
 The museum covers many aspects of the maritime history of Long Beach Island and the surrounding Jersey Shore and the State of New Jersey.

-The NJ Maritime Museum in Beach Haven, NJ
+The NJ Maritime Museum at 528 Dock Road in Beach Haven, NJ.

 Each of the rooms are packed with pictures, artifacts and explanations of all the events.
 The front room has a lot of information of ship wrecks, both local and from all over the state.